 “I think that Crossroads fosters a good deal of rebelliousness and a good deal of creativity.”

-Justin Silverman is an M.D.-Ph.D. candidate at Duke University with an out-of-the-box approach to life.
-As a junior at Johns Hopkins University, he applied for—and received—the Barry Goldwater Scholarship in part through an essay about his lifelong love of “Star Trek.”
+Justin Silverman is an assistant professor of information sciences and technology at Penn State University.
+He earned both an MD and PhD at Duke University.
+As a college junior at Johns Hopkins University, he applied for—and received—the Barry Goldwater Scholarship in part through an essay about his lifelong love of “Star Trek.”
 His application to Johns Hopkins, where he would major in biophysics and physics, included a photo portfolio of sculptures he’d welded from scrap metal.

 He attributes this intellectual risk-taking to the influence of Crossroads, which he entered in the third grade.
 “I think that Crossroads fosters a good deal of rebelliousness and a good deal of creativity,” he says.
 “It encourages students to go out and do something different.”